slimbootloader/documentation/source/developer-guides/ias.rst

 IAS image is a container that includes kernel, initrd, command line parameters and additional data, and terminated with a RSA signature.

-IAS image format can also support `Multiboot Protocol <https://www.gnu.org/software/grub/manual/multiboot/multiboot.html>`_ compliant boot images.
+IAS image format can also support |Multiboot Protocol| compliant boot images.

+.. |Multiboot Protocol| raw:: html

+   <a href="https://www.gnu.org/software/grub/manual/multiboot/multiboot.html" target="_blank">Multiboot Protocol</a>

 The high level format of IAS image is shown below: